 MySQL queries are written using a specific syntax that differs from the syntax used for SQL.

-For example, to find the top N rows in SQL, we need to write this query:
+For example, to find the top N rows in the SQL database, we need to write this query:

 Whereas to find the top N in MySQL, we have to write this query: